-The directors of Westfield Management Limited, the Responsible Entity of the Trust, are responsible for the preparation and fair presentation of the financial report in accordance with the Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Act 2001.
-This responsibility includes establishing and maintaining internal controls relevant to the preparation and fair presentation of the financial report that is free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.
-In Note 1, the directors also state that the financial report, comprising the financial statements and notes, complies with International Financial Reporting Standards.
+The directors of Westfield Management Limited, the Responsible Entity of the Trust, are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal controls as the directors determine are neccessary to enable the preparation of the finacial report that is free from material misstatement, whether due to fraud or error.
+In Note 1, the directors also state in accordance with Accounting Standard AASB 101 Presentation of Financial Stataments, that the financial statements comply with International Financial Reporting Standards.